 Using Lundbom as a guide, find examples of Jeremiah's rhetoric and preaching in Jer 2-6 that would illustrate his style.
 (You might want to make a list of major themes and motifs and a list of examples of Jeremiah's rhetoric and preaching.)
-Brueggemann, "Terror on Every Side," in his commentary on Jeremiah and consider the question of the message and meaning of chapters 4:5-6:30 for today.
+Using VanGemeren as a guide, find examples of prophetic speech.
+Read Brueggemann, "Terror on Every Side," in his commentary on Jeremiah and consider the question of the message and meaning of chapters 4:5-6:30 for today.

-6. February 8: Encoding catastrophe: The Sermons: Chapters 7:1 - 8:3, 11:1-14, 17:19-27 Assignment:
+6. October 18: Encoding catastrophe: The Sermons: Chapters 7:1 - 8:3, 11:1-14, 17:19-27 Assignment: